 The third must-have item for crocheting is a pair of scissors.
 Technically, you can use everyday scissors to cut your yarn but as you do more and more crocheting, you may notice that your everyday scissors aren’t cutting it – pun intended!

-You may want to invest in sewing / yarn scissors to properly cut your yarn like these extra-sharp scissors.
+You may want to invest in sewing/yarn scissors to properly cut your yarn like these extra-sharp scissors.

 4. Yarn Needle

-And lastly, when you are finished your project, you’ll need to weave in all your loose ends.
+And lastly, when you are finished your crochet project, you’ll need to weave in all your loose ends.
 The way you can do this is with a yarn needle.
 A yarn needle looks like a sewing needle but is larger to easily fit the yarn through the eye.
 Here are some great yarn needles.

 5. Measuring Tape